HyunTruth/kemeny_young_cvxpy/README.md

 # kenemy_young_cvxpy
-A heuristic implementation kemeny-young method (a rank aggregation method) as a LP program for quicker computation.
+A heuristic implementation of kemeny-young method (a rank aggregation method) as a LP program for quicker computation.

 Implemented in cvxpy, python 3.